 Whilst you are reading the book, fill your Reading Force scrapbook with your family's thoughts and opinions about the book.
 Include anything you want - eblueys, letters, photographs, drawings, reviews and notes.

 Enter your finished scrapbook into the Reading Force Scrapbook Competition and you could win a great prize!
 Every family receives a certificate and wins a book for taking part.
-Competitions are held twice a year – the next submission deadline is 30th April 2017
+Competitions are held twice a year – 30th April and 31st October.